CoCovoit/Services/README.md

 # Services

+## Prerequisites
+Install windows_exporter on your Windows machine if you want to monitor your host as well.

 ## Deploying Prometheus, Grafana, and Loki using Docker Compose

 To deploy Prometheus, Grafana, and Loki using Docker Compose, follow these steps: